 At DOR-2-DOR, we generally achieve better than 95% coverage; therefore, on a run of 10,000 households (a typical drop), 500 households may not get one.

 There is no unaddressed leaflet distribution service (including the Royal Mail that guarantees 100% coverage.

-With door to door distribution, we are delivering material that is unaddressed and not to any particular person or individual at the address and your material may be being delivered with other leaflets.
+With door to door distribution, we are delivering unaddressed material and not to any particular person or individual at the address, and your material may be being delivered with other leaflets.